Corporate Governance & Board Advisory

 that has sat in the chair.

-Has your lawyer actually done this before?
+Has your lawyer done this before?
 Let's have that conversation.